anushaseelam-ai/Churn-modeling-/README.md

 # Churn-modeling-
-This repository contains my capstone project on churn modelling
+This repository contains my capstone project on churn modeling